IndexOverflow/DotSimpleValidation/README.md

 [![DotSimpleValidation](https://img.shields.io/nuget/v/DotSimpleValidation )](https://www.nuget.org/packages/DotSimpleValidation/)

-You want validation, but you don't want an entire framework?
+You want input (or output) validation, but don't want an entire framework?
 This tiny project may be of help.
 Meant to be used in constructors it will ensure that your objects don't contain invalid data.
-Works well with Domain primitives.
+Works well with Domain primitives (What's that?
+[Read this amazing book!](https://www.manning.com/books/secure-by-design)).

 If a property fails validation the Validator will throw `DotSimpleValidation.ValidationException` (which extends `System.ArgumentException`).